zackforbing/ruby-submissions/1605/module_4_assignments/gametime/matt-kris/check_in1.markdown

 ### Instructor's Goals for Next Check In

-* Goal 1: _eg.
-Create snake head constructor that draws itself on the canvas_

-* Goal 2: _eg.
-Stop snake from moving past the boundry of the canvas when moving - write tests_
+* restart game after game-over page
+* space bar for ufo flight

+stretch: scoring

+* Goal 1: game-over page after collision

+* Goal 2: restart game after game-over page

-* Goal 3: _eg.
-Configure jshint and .jshintrc_
+* Goal 3: space bar for ufo

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* scoring

 ### Feedback?